eira-fransham/octahack-rs/README.md

 - Locking parameters together (so changing one will always change another)
 - Adding parameters to groups that can control one-or-more parameters of subcomponents

 Plus it means that automating parameters is more lightweight, where any parameter _can_ be automated, but you don't have to clutter up the list of inputs with control inputs.
-Probably when a parameter is wired to an output turning the knob corresponding to the parameter should change the multiplier for that parameter, instead of requiring a separate attenuverter.
+When a parameter is wired to an output, the output being at the minimum possible value will give it its "natural value" (i.e. the value it would have if it wasn't wired at all), whereas you can also set the "wired value", which will be the value that the parameter will have if the output is at the maximum possible value.

 ### File editors